propan/geheimtur/README.md

 Pedestal applications as easily (hopefully) as [friend] [2] does with Ring applications.

-Also, I didn't want to mess around with routing that is handled quite nicely by Pedestal itself, so if an authentication flow requires some extra routes to be added, those route should be pluged into the Pedestal routing system manually.
+Also, I didn't want to mess around with routing that is handled quite nicely by Pedestal itself, so if an authentication flow requires some extra routes to be added, those route should be plugged into the Pedestal routing system manually.

 ## Usage